 Program Operations

 Running a fashion design program is a complicated task!
-This exhibit showcases some of the documentation of the day-to-day operations of the fashion design program at Mount Mary College, as well as its reorganization into its own department.
+This exhibit showcases some documentation of the day-to-day operations of the fashion design program at Mount Mary College, as well as its reorganization into its own department.

 Operations 1966-1981